laboratorioAI/EMG_EPN_SOUND_MIX/README.md

 # Introduction
+We have developed an application that uses Matlab and Reaper to interact through hand gestures.
+Reaper is audio editing software.
+Using a gesture recognition system developed in a previous research, we have created an application that allows you to control audio tracks through hand gestures using Myo or GForce Armband.

 <img src="/Images/gforce.png"/>
 <img src="/Images/myo.png" />

-We have developed an application that uses Matlab and Reaper to interact through hand gestures.
-Reaper is audio editing software.
-Using a gesture recognition system developed in a previous research, we have created an application that allows you to control audio tracks through hand gestures.

 # Matlab App
 The Classifier to implement the App is located in the following link: